+Japanese knotweed

+Polygonum cuspidatum

-Japanese knotweed Polygonum cuspidatum USDA-NRCS PLANTS Database / Britton, N.L., and A. Brown.
+USDA-NRCS PLANTS Database /

+Britton, N.L., and A. Brown.
 1913.
+An

-An illustrated flora of the northern United States, Canada and the British Possessions.
-Vol. 1: 676.
+illustrated flora of the northern United

+States, Canada and the British

+Passessions, Vol. 1: 676

-and cover with a tarp, fastening the tarp to the ground and monitoring it for escapes.
+Tarping and Drying: Pile material on a sheet of plastic and cover with a tarp, fastening the tarp to the ground and monitoring it for escapes.
 Let the material dry for several weeks, or until it is clearly nonviable.